urban consequences of industrialization

 Social concern and planning

-Towards the end of the nineteenth century philanthropists and social reformers, conscious of the destructive physical and social effects of industrialization put forward ideas for limited, planned towns and cities.
+Towards the end of the 19th century philanthropists and social reformers, conscious of the destructive physical and social effects of industrialization put forward ideas for limited, planned towns and cities.
 Robert Owen (1771–1858) had attempted to create a "model" community at New Lanark and the first proper "garden cities" at Letchworth (1903) and Welwyn (1920) show a similar concern for careful regulation of the growth and structure of towns and cities.
 In 1895–1896 the first industrial estate, at Trafford Park in Manchester, was built; railways, canals and other transport now enabled a separation to be made between work and home, and encouraged a concentration of industry that was socially and economically attractive.
 On a smaller scale, the houses built by knitting-machine pioneer Jedediah Strutt (1726–1797) can be seen to this day.